 My photographic journey all started by capturing stories around another passion of mine, which is the automotive and motorsport world.
 I began to cover car meets and track days throughout Sydney and I was noticed for my abilities and became an Accredited Confederation of Australia Motorsport photographer.
 My work was also published in a variety of different automotive website and magazines throughout Australia and the world.

 In 2009 I continued to push my photography endeavours and began to capture major motorsport events such as the Shannon’s Nationals series, Drift Australia and the Bathurst 12hr.
 My friends always asked me if I would ever photograph weddings and my first reaction was no way.
 However, at the end of 2009 I went back on my own words when a close friend of mine asked me to assist as a second shooter at a wedding and I was instantly hooked.

 Instead of capturing the emotion of a car through a corner, or the reaction of a driver getting in the zone for a big race, I had the ability and power to capture emotions on a couple’s most important day.
 Although the two subjects are completely different, the concept of photography is no different, it’s still about capturing moments, telling stories and describing events through imagery.
 But the personal satisfaction of producing stunning images on a wedding day is so much more rewarding than any motorsport image I have ever captured.

 I would love the opportunity to capture your special day.
-I am based in the Sutherland Shire of Sydney, but will happily travel anywhere in NSW, Australia or the world!
+I am based in the Inner west of Sydney, but will happily travel anywhere in NSW, Australia or the world!